zcash/zips/zip-zcash-grants-fund.rst

    This works out to be a total of 175hours of compensation per month which is roughly the equivalent of a signle full time position.

-8. a portion of the ZCG Slice shall be allocated to a Discretionary Budget, which may be disbursed for expenses reasonably related to the administration of Zcash Community Grants.
+8. A portion of the funds shall be allocated to a Discretionary Budget, which may be disbursed for expenses reasonably related to the administration of Zcash Community Grants.
 The amount of funds allocated to the Discretionary Budget SHALL be decided by the ZF's Community Advisory Panel or